mridang/railcrossapp/README.md

 If configured correctly, you should be able to run all the tests from your IDE.

+Jest has been configured to automatically collect coverage from tests and these can be found in the `.out` directory.

 ### Running the app

 To run the application locally, you can simply run `npx nest start`